-Litti Chokha is a very traditional dish that’s popular in Bihar and Jharkhand, it’s a special dish that’s made in most Bihari households and the whole family comes together to enjoy this ghee dunked stuffed wheat balls.
+This is a very traditional dish that’s popular in Bihar and Jharkhand, it’s a special dish that’s made in most Bihari households and the whole family comes together to enjoy this ghee dunked stuffed wheat balls.
 Don’t you love it too?

-These stuffed whole wheat balls resemble the Rajasthani Batti, but the flavours are quite different in the Litti.
+These authentic stuffed whole wheat balls resemble the Rajasthani Batti, but the flavours are quite different in the Litti.
 The stuffed whole wheat balls are referred to as Litti and the subzi served with is the Chokha.
 In some regions of Bihar, the Litti is also served with a spicy chicken curry.

 This dish was very popular during the war times as it didn’t require much water and would also stay fresh for a longer period of time.
 The flavours of this dish are great and the stuffing in the dough balls adds oomph of flavour to the Litti.

-Traditionally, the litti is baked in traditional fuel like cow dung and now you’ll find that most restaurants are trying to infuse different flavours while baking the Litti balls.
-But litti Chokha recipe can be made in over easily.
+Traditionally, the litti is baked in traditional fuel like cow dung and now you’ll find that most restaurants are trying to infuse different flavors while baking the Litti balls.
+But this recipe recipe can be made in oven easily.
 You can also use convection mode to make it in a Microwave.

 Once done, the dough is covered and kept aside for some time.
 The flavourful filling is made using a stuffing of Sattu or roasted chana dal flour, grated ginger, finely chopped green chillies, pickle masala, lemon juice, salt and red chilli powder.